Ukraine presses counteroffensive after Russian setback | Law-Order

 - Ukraine

-Russia attacked the Ukrainian president's hometown with suicide drones on Sunday, and Ukraine pushed ahead with its counteroffensive after taking back control of a strategic eastern city.
+Russia attacked the Ukrainian president's hometown and other targets with suicide drones on Sunday, and Ukraine took back full control of a strategic eastern city in a counteroffensive that has reshaped the war.

-Russia's loss of Lyman, which it had been using as a transport and logistics hub, is a new blow to the Kremlin as it seeks to escalate the war by illegally annexing four regions of Ukraine.
+Russia's loss of Lyman, which it had been using as a transport and logistics hub, is a new blow to the Kremlin as it seeks to escalate the war by illegally annexing four regions of Ukraine and heightening its threats to use nuclear force.

+Ukraine's recent gains have embarrassed Russian President Vladimir Putin and prompted rare domestic criticism.

-"The Ukrainian flag is already in Lyman,'' Ukrainian President Volodymyr Zelenskyy said in his nightly address.
+Ukrainian President Volodymyr Zelenskyy said on Sunday his forces now control Lyman, after Russia's military announced on Saturday its retreat.

-Meanwhile, Russian attacks also targeted the city of Zaporizhzhia, authorities said on Sunday.
+Meanwhile, Russian attacks also targeted the city of Zaporizhzhia, Ukrainian authorities said on Sunday.

-Ukraine's military said on Sunday it carried out a strike on a Russian ammunition depot in the country's south, in Chernihiv, and hitting other Russian command posts, ammunition depots and two S-300 anti-aircraft batteries.
+Ukraine's military said on Sunday it carried out strikes on multiple Russian command posts, ammunition depots and two S-300 anti-aircraft batteries.

 The reports of military activity couldn't be immediately verified.

+Ukrainian forces have retaken swaths of territory, notably in the northeast around Kharkiv, in a counteroffensive in recent weeks.

-After being encircled by Ukrainian forces, Russia pulled troops out on Saturday from Lyman in the east in what the British military described as a "significant political setback" for Moscow.
+In the latest major development, Ukrainian forces encircled Russian troops holding the hub of Lyman in the east, forcing the Russians to withdraw in what the British military described as a "significant political setback" for Moscow.

 Taking the city paves the way for Ukrainian troops to potentially push farther into territory Russia has occupied.